erelsgl/badkan/badkan3/README.md

 ## 2. See the available exercises
 Each instructor could see all the "public" (see use case 1) exercises of the platform.
 The search must be efficient: the instructor can as example search only for java exercises or hard exercises.

 Each exercise will have some "tags" that will help find similar exercises.
 For example: tag by language, tag by level, tag by concept (e.g. "operator overloading") and so on.

 ## 3. Help to create exercise
 If an instructor has no time (or anything else) to program the grading system, but he want to create a particular exercise, Badkan allows the instructor to write a message (from the website) explaining the purpose of the exercise, and a programmer of the team Badkan will implement the grading system for the instructor.

+Templates for common exercise types, for example: Java, C++,  ...

 ## 4. Submission via GitHub or via a source folder
 An exercise creator can decide what kind of submissions to allow: